CAYLUS has operated Since November 2002.

 CAYLUS is a division of Tangentyere Council and takes direction from a steering committee made up from representatives of the following agencies and communities:

 The CAYLUS Service area spans communities across the bottom half of the Northern Territory.
 CAYLUS only works in communities at the request of local people and agencies, over the 19 years that we have operated we have gradually extended our services to new sites.
 While CAYLUS primarily services this region, we have occasionally provided assistance to communities further away.
-In the NT, we have assisted Darwin, East Arnhem, Tennant Creek and Katherine, and in WA, Kiwirrkura, Balgo and Jigalong.
+In the NT, we have assisted Darwin, East Arnhem, Tennant Creek and Katherine, and in WA, Kiwirrkurra, Balgo and Jigalong.

 Whilst many supply-reduction measures specifically targeted inhalants, the demand-reduction measures such as development of community-based recreation and youth programs have had a myriad of other health, substance misuse prevention and community safety outcomes.